yugr/rust-slides/materials/materials.md

 - C++ faster and safer by Rust: benchmarked by Yandex: https://habr.com/ru/articles/492410/
   * Assignee: yugr
   * Status: DONE (15m)
-  * Problem: response to critique of Rust by Polukhin; they confirm that comparison of asm of microbenchmarks is pointless
+  * Main idea: response to critique of Rust by Polukhin; they confirm that comparison of asm of microbenchmarks is pointless
   * More materials: no interesting mats in suggestions
 - The relative performance of C and Rust: https://bcantrill.dtrace.org/2018/09/28/the-relative-performance-of-c-and-rust/
   * Assignee: yugr
   * Status: DONE (15m)
-  * Problem: studies performance of Rust data structures vs. some custom C equivalents (irrelevant)
+  * Main idea: studies performance of Rust data structures vs. some custom C equivalents (irrelevant)
   * More materials: no performance-related materials found in blog
 - Speed of Rust vs C: https://kornel.ski/rust-c-speed
   * Assignee: yugr
   * Status: DONE (50m)
-  * Problem: basic comparison of Rust/C (not C++!) performance features; in particular
+  * Main idea: basic comparison of Rust/C (not C++!) performance features; in particular
     + LLVM optimizer is the same
     + Rust misses `alloca`/`computed goto`
     + 64-bit offsets in Rust (so what ?)